redshiftrobotics/blueshift_ros/README.md

 ## Setup Instructions

 _Note: these instructions are meant for Ubuntu.
-If you are using a different distribution windows or macOS it will be more complicated._
+If you are using a different distribution lie windows or macOS it will be more complicated._

 Install ROS Galactic following these instructions:

 - <https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html>